-In this part of ‘Convenient Banking’, we look at the introduction in the 1960s by a number of banks, of a card to guarantee cheques.
-By 1966 another banking revolution is already under way, with the production of plastic credit cards.
-Here, we look both at the limitations of the cardboard (!) guarantee card, and at an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking a gentleman’s agreement that individual banks should not use this medium to sell their products.
-Barclaycard’s main rival for many years to come will be the ubiquitous ACCESS Card, and with BOTH products pitched fiercely against each other, there is a never ending round of ever more expensive TV adverts.
-You can read much more about the birth and life of the ACCESS card by visiting our partner site www.accesscreditcard.info – simply click on the image above.
+Here we look at the introduction in the 1960s by a number of banks, of a card to guarantee cheques.
+By 1966 another banking revolution is already under way, with the production of the now ubiquitous plastic credit cards.
+(We must of course openly admit the limitations of Martins’ cardboard cheque guarantee card).
+The Archives also reveal an unusual break with banking tradition, when Barclaycard is advertised on TV without breaking the “gentleman’s agreement” that individual banks should not use this medium to sell their products.
+Barclaycard’s main rival for many years to come will be the ACCESS Card, and with BOTH products pitched fiercely against each other, there is a never ending round of ever more expensive TV adverts.
+You can read much more about the birth and life of the ACCESS card by visiting our partner site www.accesscreditcard.info – simply click on the image above (right).

 Cardboard or Plastic?

 In the mid to late 1960s, the current account becomes at last portable with the issue to customers of Martins Bank Bankers Card.
 Remember, the number of CASH MACHINES in the UK is only just into double figures, so if the holder of cheque card finds themselves in a town without a branch of Martins, they are at least able to cash a cheque up to the value of £30 (quite a useful sum at that time), at any of the participating banks: Looking more like something you had carefully cut out from the back of a breakfast cereal packet, these quaint yet perfectly functional cheque guarantee cards are actually in use well into the early 1970s when they are gradually replaced by the more familiar (clinical) plastic variety.
-Shame indeed, but thinking about it logically, why did no-one think of making a plastic cheque card, at a time when plastic credit and charge cards were already in use in the UK?
+As things have turned out, possibly every plastic card ever made is still somewhere in the environment, whilst the cardboard ones are long gone!